meltyourface/blank/posts/Raven/Ritual-of-Four-Raven-Guardians-Honoring-Elemental-Protectors/index.md

 ## Rite of the Four Raven Guardians

-Purpose: To venerate the four mythical raven guardians, each representing a cardinal direction, and invoke their protection and guidance.
+**Purpose**: To venerate the four mythical raven guardians, each representing a cardinal direction, and invoke their protection and guidance.

 ### I. Preparations